P0ulp1/odin-recipes/README.md

 # odin-recipes
+This is a recipe website made with HTML.
-A recipe website part of the TOP curriculum.
+This is part of The Odin Project curriculum.